Welcome to 4-H!

 Volunteer Expectations

 These expectations serve as a guide for behavior during volunteer service.
-You will need to acknowledge you have read,
+You will need to acknowledge you have read, understand, and agree to these expectations.

 As a Division of Extension volunteer, I agree to: